Xá Lợi Pagoda raids: U.S. reaction and sanctuary for monks

-The United States became immediately embroiled in the attacks following the escape of the two monks over the back wall of the Xá Lợi pagoda into the adjacent USAID compound.
+The United States became immediately embroiled in the attacks following the escape of two monks over the back wall of the Xá Lợi pagoda into the adjacent USAID compound.
 Saigon's police chief, disguised as a member of Nhu's Republican Youth, cordoned off the building.
 He ordered all Vietnamese inside to leave the area and threatened to storm the building when the Americans denied him entry.
-Foreign Minister Vũ Văn Mẫu rushed to the scene to stop any physical confrontation, but demanded the Americans turn over the monks.
+Foreign Minister Vũ Văn Mẫu rushed to the scene to stop any physical confrontations but demanded the Americans turn over the monks.
 William Trueheart, the deputy of the recently relieved U.S. Ambassador Nolting, arrived at the building.
 As the leading American diplomat in Vietnam in the transition period between ambassadors, Trueheart refused to take action until he received instructions from Washington, but warned Mẫu against violating the diplomatic immunity of the USAID offices.
-Trueheart knew that handing over the monks would imply American approval of the regime's action.
+Trueheart knew handing over the monks would imply American approval of the regime's action.
 The confrontation soon died down, and the U.S. State Department ordered Trueheart not to release the two monks and to regard the USAID building as being equivalent to the embassy.
 More monks went on to find sanctuary in the U.S. embassy, which became known as the "Buddhist Hilton".

-Lodge was in Honolulu for last minute briefings with Nolting when news filtered through of the pagoda raids.
+Lodge was in Honolulu for last minute briefings with Nolting when news came through of the pagoda raids.
 He was given directions to proceed directly to Saigon, and arrived after sunset on 22 August.
-In the meantime, the State Department denounced the raids as a "direct violation by the Vietnamese government of assurances that it was pursuing a policy of reconciliation with the Buddhists".
-On 23 August, Lodge's first full day in Saigon, he visited the two monks who had taken refuge in the USAID building, and ordered that vegetarian food be made available for them.
-The meeting was a means of showing where American government policy stood on the attacks against the Buddhists.
+In the meantime, the US State Department denounced the raids as a "direct violation by the Vietnamese government of assurances that it was pursuing a policy of reconciliation with the Buddhists".
+On 23 August, Lodge's first full day in Saigon, he visited the two monks who had taken refuge in the USAID building, and ordered vegetarian food be made available for them.
+The meeting was a means of showing the American government opposed attacks against the Buddhists.